mrorigo/a2a-acp/user-docs/architecture.md

 ```
 a2a-acp/
 ├── src/
-│   ├── a2a/           # A2A Protocol Implementation
+│   ├── a2a/           # A2A Protocol Implementation (Essential Components)
-│   │   ├── server.py  # JSON-RPC 2.0 HTTP server
-│   │   ├── models.py  # A2A type definitions
+│   │   ├── models.py     # A2A type definitions (shared)
-│   │   └── translator.py # Protocol translation
+│   │   └── translator.py # Protocol translation (shared)
 │   └── a2a_acp/       # A2A-ACP Application
-│       ├── main.py    # FastAPI application
+│       ├── main.py    # FastAPI application with A2A JSON-RPC server
 │       ├── task_manager.py # Task lifecycle management
 │       ├── zed_agent.py # Zed ACP subprocess management
 │       ├── tool_config.py # Tool configuration and validation